vmware-tanzu/tanzu-dev-portal/content/guides/containers/kubernetes/gs-with-helm.md

 ### Initial Helm Setup
-You're going to need a chart to deploy with Helm so the easist thing is to connect to a chart repository with the `helm repo` command.
+You're going to need a chart to deploy with Helm, so the easiest thing is to connect to a chart repository with the `helm repo` command.
 ```
 $ helm repo add bitnami https://charts.bitnami.com/bitnami
 "bitnami" has been added to your repositories